enzosaracen/ptpatch/README.md

 `ptpatch` is a dynamic binary patching tool for Linux that uses ptrace to inject arbitrarily complex modifications to the behavior of a binary at runtime.
 This is accomplished through a tracing stub with user-defined hooks that can control the tracee's registers/memory, triggered at specific breakpoints or conditions.
 Only x86-64 binaries are currently supported.

 ## Installation
-Run `./build.sh` in the project's root directory.
-The `./ptpatch` symlink should now point to the CLI binary (located at `./cli/target/release/ptpatch`). `cargo`+`rustc` and `gcc` are required.
+Run `./install.sh`. `cargo` and `gcc` are required.

 ## Usage
-The `ptpatch` CLI processes one or more patch files and generates a tracing stub that can be used to run a target executable with the patches applied.
+The `ptpatch` CLI processes one or more patch files and generates a tracing stub that can run an arbitrary executable with the patches applied.

 ```
 ptpatch [options] [patch_files ...]
 ```

-The file `stub.gen.c` will be generated and automatically compiled to `stub.out`
+The file `stub.gen.c` will be generated and automatically compiled to `stub.out`.

 ```
 ./stub.out /path/to/exe [args ...]
 ```

-The `--embed` option with a file argument causes `stub.out` to contain a single binary such that executing `stub.out` will always run the embedded binary and apply patches.
-This method avoids the need for an execve syscall by mimicking its behavior in-process, similar to how UPX operates (but without compression).
+The `--embed` option to `ptpatch` followed by a file argument embeds the specified binary directly into `stub.out`. `stub.out` will then run the embedded binary without needing to specify the executable as an argument.
+This method avoids the need for an `execve` syscall by emulating its behavior in-process, similar to how UPX operates (but without applying compression).

 ## Format
 Patch files are written in a specific format that combines C code with special markers to define hooks.
 Code written for patches is compiled using Linux's [nolibc](https://elixir.bootlin.com/linux/v6.10.9/source/tools/include/nolibc) to minimize stub size, so certain libc features may not be available.
 The structure of a patch file is outlined as follows.